jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Election
 (1) This section applies when an employer chooses to pay their FBT liability under the alternate rate option.
 First three quarters
-(2) The employer may pay FBT for any or all of the first 2 quarters of a tax year at 49% of, and, for the 3rd quarter, at 43% of, the taxable value of a fringe benefit.
+(2) The employer may pay FBT for any or all of the first 3 quarters of a tax year at 43% of the taxable value of a fringe benefit.
 Alternate rate
-(3) The employer must pay FBT at the rate of––
-  (a) 61% of the taxable value of a fringe benefit for any of the first 2 quarters of a tax year for which they do not pay at the rate of 49% under subsection (2):
+(3) The employer must pay FBT at the rate of 49.25% of the taxable value of a fringe benefit for any of the first 3 quarters of a tax year for which they do not pay at the rate of 43% under subsection (2).
-  (b) 49.25% of the taxable value of a fringe benefit for the 3rd quarter of a tax year for which they do not pay at the rate of 43% under subsection (2).
 Final quarter
 (4) For the final quarter of the tax year, the employer must calculate the total pay of each employee under sections RD 50 and RD 53 for the tax year and subtract the amount of FBT payable for the previous 3 quarters of the tax year.
 Decision irrevocable